Seeking to explain thermodynamics based on moving and interacting atoms

 Internal energy U is the natural property for analyzing closed, non-flowing systems — a gas inside a piston-in-cylinder assembly, a bomb calorimeter, a sealed batch reactor.
 In each case the system boundary is fixed or moves only mechanically, and U captures everything we need.

 But U alone is insufficient for flowing systems, where material crosses boundaries under pressure and carries energy with it.
 When a fluid flows from one region to another, pressure forces do work on it — pushing it in from upstream and being pushed back by it downstream.
-This flow work, equal to PV at each boundary, must be accounted for alongside U. In a non-flowing system this bookkeeping isn’t needed.
+This flow work, equal to PV at each boundary, must be accounted for since the net work done on the parcel changes its internal energy.
+In a non-flowing system this bookkeeping isn’t needed.
 In a flowing system it is essential.

-The need for a new property became clear when James Joule and William Thomson performed one of the more fascinating experiments in the history of thermodynamics.
+The need for this composite property became clear when James Joule and William Thomson performed one of the more famous experiments in the history of thermodynamics.
 They forced a gas through a porous plug — a flow resistance — under adiabatic conditions and measured a temperature change on the downstream side.
-The result surprised many.
-To understand it, Thomson and others applied the First Law.
+This depressurization cooled most gases but heated some, including hydrogen at room temperature.
+To understand what was happening, Thomson applied the First Law.

-For an adiabatic process (Q = 0) with no shaft work, meaning no work done by mechanically rotating a shaft inside a pump, turbine, or compressor, for example, the only work terms are the flow work done on the system upstream (P₁V₁) and the flow work done by the system downstream (P₂V₂):
+For an adiabatic process (Q = 0) with no shaft work — no work done by mechanically rotating a shaft inside a pump, turbine, or compressor — the only energy exchanges are the flow work done on the system upstream (P₁V₁) and the flow work done by the system downstream (P₂V₂).
+The First Law then gives:

 ΔU = U₂ − U₁ = P₁V₁ − P₂V₂